Thus Says the LORD: God Speaks Through His Servants the Prophets

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume II: Restoration & Redemption, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this Catholic Bible study is referenced in a Catechism paragraph, however, including the following passages from this lesson: the Second Book of the Kings 25:22–26, the Book of Jeremiah 18:18–23, the Book of Jeremiah 29:10–13, the Book of Jeremiah 32:1–8, and the Book of Jeremiah 32:36–41.

 the Book of Jeremiah 15:15–18paragraph 2584